-1. Volatile Memory Volatile memory loses its contents when the computer is turned off.
+1. Volatile Memory

+Volatile memory loses its contents when the computer is turned off.
 RAM is the most common type of volatile memory.
-2. Non-volatile Memory Non Volatile Memory does not lose its contents when the computer is turned off.
+Non Volatile Memory does not lose its contents when the computer is turned off.
 ROM, flash memory and CMOS are examples of non-volatile memory.